 Oakland Restaurant Week

-Back in the day, I used to be a total a foodie.
-I mean, who's not a foodie?
-Food not only gives us fuel, provides the basis for our lives, but is fun, too!
-While I'm not a foodie in the way I used to be (trying every variation of mac + cheese and cheese pizza available), I'd still consider myself a foodie, just in a a different way.
+Back in the day, prior to all my food allergies, I used to be a total a foodie.
+I mean, who's not a little bit of a foodie?
+Food not only gives us fuel, but provides the basis for our lives, and can be incredibly fun and exciting, too!
+While I'm not a foodie in the way I used to be (trying every variation of mac + cheese and cheese pizza available), I'd still consider myself somewhat of a foodie, just in a a different way.
 Now, I'm just a vegan/gluten-free/corn-free/gmo-free/organic foodie.
 I know, I know.
 I can see you rolling your eyes at how pretentious that must sound.
 Soooooo fun, right?

 Well, plot twist: it actually is fun!
 Especially if you live on the sunny side of the Bay.
-I'm so excited to have partnered with Visit Oakland to show you just some of the amazing vegan options that are available in the Bay.
-In preparation for Oakland Restaurant Week (which runs from January 19-29), I've highlighted a few of the most sought-after vegan spots, all of whom will be partaking in restaurant week.
+I'm so excited to have partnered with Visit Oakland to show you just a few of the amazing vegan options that are available here in the East Bay.
+In preparation for Oakland Restaurant Week (which runs from January 19-29), I've highlighted a few of the most sought-after vegan spots, all of which will be partaking in restaurant week, which includes special menus, pricing, and items.
 Before I jump into the different restaurants, be sure to follow @visitoakland on Instagram and use the hashtag #ORW17 to keep up with all the restaurant week news.

 301 Broadway, Oakland, CA